hbctraining/variant_analysis/lessons/variant_calling.md

 <details>
   <summary></b>Click here for the commands to create a sequence directory</b></summary>
-  We can create the required sequence dictionary in `Picard`.
+  We can create the required sequence dictionary in <code>Picard</code>.
 But first, let's double check we have the <code>Picard</code> module loaded:
   <pre>
   module load picard/2.8.0</pre>